RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #432

+So I've added the translation of effects into actual effects.
+This will be useful in the future, but for now it's just a simple example so I can wrap my head around that portion.
+The biggest part of the intent engine is next which is figuring out how to create new intents, remove old ones, and modify existing ones.
+I have to write a system that handles these changes as they come in as if coming from [**Firebase**](https://firebase.google.com/).
+I think I'll need to track sources and stuff in the future for modifications, but right now I'm concerned about just adding and removing intents.
+It made me think that I also need historical data to detect what exactly is changing when modifying an intent, but that's later also.
+Just trying to wrap my head around what all needs to happen.

 ## #431

 I have begun working on the intent engine.
 The goal is to be able to take a